Guide for reviewers

 Please, consider the following:

-• If this is your first review, make sure that you are familiar with the open peer review procedure accepted by the TSR journal.
-In a nutshell, the reviewers' names are disclosed when a paper is accepted and published.
+• If this is your first time reviewing for the TSR, make sure that you are familiar with the open peer review procedure accepted by the journal.
+Be aware that the reviewers' names are disclosed when a paper is accepted and published.

 • Does the article match your area of expertise?
 Accept only if you are familiar well enough with the subject of the paper.